Welsh Labour: Clear Red Water

+Abandonment of 'Clear Red Water'

+Following Mark Drakeford's term as leader in 2024, Vaughan Gething became leader.
+His policies largely abandoned the stratagy of clear red water, in favour of a closer relationship with UK Labour.
+Eluned Morgan, a historic critic of the policy, became leader later in 2024, and in 2025 following collapse of Labour's popularity in polling, she adpoted a new "Red Welsh Way" strategy.

+The party's 104-year winning streak ended at the 2026 Senedd election, which saw Welsh Labour reduced to 9 of 96 seats with only 11.1% of the vote, falling behind Plaid Cymru and Reform UK Wales.
+Eluned Morgan, lost her seat in the Ceredigion Penfro constituency.
+Following the election, Ken Skates became leader of the party in the Senedd.

 Structure

 Welsh Labour is formally part of the Labour Party, not separately registered with the Electoral Commission under the terms of the Political Parties, Elections and Referendums Act.
-In 2016, the Labour Party Conference voted to institute the office of leader of Welsh Labour, a position currently held by Eluned Morgan.
+In 2016, the Labour Party Conference voted to institute the office of leader of Welsh Labour, a position currently held by Ken Skates.
 Welsh Labour has autonomy in policy formulation for the areas now devolved to the Senedd and in candidate selection for it.
 Party objectives are set by the Welsh Executive Committee (WEC), which plays a similar function to the Labour Party's National Executive Committee (NEC) in devolved responsibilities.
 Welsh Labour also has its own parliamentary group within the Parliamentary Labour Party (PLP) in the House of Commons, where it also has its own whip.
 Since 2016, Welsh Labour's whip in the PLP has been Jessica Morden MP.

-The Welsh Executive Committee contains representatives of each section of the party – government, MPs, MSs, MEPs, councillors, trade unions and Constituency Labour Parties (CLPs – the basic unit of organisation throughout the Labour Party).
+The Welsh Executive Committee contains representatives of each section of the party – MPs, MSs, councillors, trade unions and Constituency Labour Parties (CLPs – the basic unit of organisation throughout the Labour Party).
 All Wales's 32 CLPs are registered as accounting units with the Electoral Commission.

 Welsh Labour headquarters in Cardiff organises the party's election campaigns at all levels of government Community Councils, Unitary Authorities, the Senedd and Westminster, supports the CLPs and branches in membership matters and performs secretarial functions for the Senedd Labour Party (SLP) and the party's policy-making process.
 It also organises the annual conference – the sovereign decision-making body of the party in Wales – provides legal and constitutional advice and arbitrate on certain disciplinary matters.